jxsl13/TeeworldsEconDiscordModerationBot/readme.md

 ### Logging of Discord Command Execution

-In order for the server owner to ensure a proper logging of staff activity, on the server as well as for the commands that were executed in the respective Discord channels, each executed Discord command is being written with the server logs, by executing the Teeworlds' own `echo` command.
+In order for the server owner to ensure a proper logging of staff activity, on the server as well as for the commands that were executed in the respective Discord channels, each executed Discord command is being written to the server logs, by executing Teeworlds' own `echo` command.
 The resulting server log entry might look like this:
+The `#` in Discord user names needs to be explicitly replaced, as Teeworlds does not like them, cutting off the rest of the executed command.

 ```text
 [2020-02-27 01:08:20][Console]: User 'discorduser_1234' executed rcon 'say test'